-On their voyage westwards, the Catanians encounter further islands inhabited by members of the "Forgotten Tribe."
-The magnificent cloth and resplendent garments of these people quickly attract the Catanians' attention.
+On their voyage westwards, the Catanians encountered further islands inhabited by members of the "Forgotten Tribe."
+The magnificent cloth and resplendent garments of these people quickly attract the Catanian's attention.
 During the course of the centuries, the islanders acquired great skills in producing cloth.
-Since the clothing of the newcomers is not nearly as high in quality, a busy barter trade for the beautiful cloth soon begins.
+Since the clothing of the newcomers was not nearly as high in quality, a busy barter trade for the beautiful cloth soon begins.